ha1tch/tosid-go/docs/Kmacfile-guide.md

 VALIDATE emergency-response --check-coverage
 ```

-This creates a knowledge base that emergency coordinators can query to find resources during disasters.
+This creates a knowledge base that emergency coordinators can query to find resources during contingencies.

-## Getting Help

-- **Documentation**: Full specification in the User Manual
-- **Examples**: See the `examples/` directory
-- **Community**: Join the semantic infrastructure community
-- **Issues**: Report bugs and request features

-Start simple, then grow into the complexity as you need it.
-That's the power of progressive discovery.

----

-*Ready to build your first knowledge base?
-Create a Kmacfile and start experimenting!*